Life and Times, Second Part

 I should not do entire justice to the Honorable ex-President if I did not bear additional testimony to his noble and generous spirit.
 When all Washington was in an uproar, and a wild clamor rent the air for my removal from the office of Marshal on account of the lecture delivered by me in Baltimore, when petitions were flowing in upon him demanding my degradation, he nobly rebuked the mad spirit of persecution by openly declaring his purpose to retain me in my place.

-Last edit 3 months ago by swartzsm
+Last edit over 1 year ago by swartzsm

 182